-Debtors and other receivables - The debtors and other receivables budget is based on previous year balances and the level of rates receivable have increased but are below the prior year's figure
+Debtors and other receivables - The debtors and other receivables budget is based on previous year balances and the level of rates receivable have increased.

 Other financial assets - Relates to inventories held and a term deposit held on behalf of the Shannon Community Development Trust.